Seneca Lake 2018 discoveries

 This canal boat appears to have sunk stern first due to the damage in that area.
 She has a cook stove where the cabin would have been along with other artifacts around that area.
 All of the wood posts along her sides would have supported a roof to cover the entire vessel to protect perishables.
 This does account for no cargo being found aboard this wreck.
 The roof most likely floated away when she went to the bottom of the lake.
 The construction of the sides of this canal boat are much different than the other canal boats we have located.
 The entire vessel is open with no walkways along the sides.

 Target # 14 was discovered in July of 2019 in deep waters of Seneca Lake.
 It went down bow first and now rests upside down in 386 feet of water.
 The image came from a voyage to the bottom of Seneca Lake with the Fifish Pro V6 Plus underwater drone on May 7, 2021.

 Target # 15 appears to be a totally intact canal boat with cabins in the stern and on the bow.
 Verified with sonar imaging in deep waters.

 Shadow indicate cabin in the stern and cabin in the bow.

 This vessel is totally intact.
 It has a cabin in the stern with a cook stove, a set of steps, and the stovepipe still visible inside.
 As well as a bilge pump on her deck.
 She has a horse stall on the foredeck.
 The vessel has one large cargo hatch with bitts along her side.
 The only visible damage is that the bulkhead between the horse stall and the cargo hatch blew out when the cargo shifted as she sunk.
 This target was discovered in 2019 while returning to another target.

-Target # 17 is a car found in Seneca Lake during the 2019 Survey.
+A car found in Seneca Lake during the 2019 Survey.